vuejs/eslint-config-typescript/README.md

 Because of the complexity of this config, it is exported as a factory function that takes an options object and returns an ESLint configuration object.

-This package exports 2 utility functions:
+This package exports:

-- `defineConfig`, as a re-export of the [`config` function from `typescript-eslint`](https://typescript-eslint.io/packages/typescript-eslint#config).
+- a utility function: `defineConfig`, as a re-export of the [`config` function from `typescript-eslint`](https://typescript-eslint.io/packages/typescript-eslint#config).
-- `createConfig`, used for creating an ESLint configuration array that extends from the [`typescript-eslint` shared configs](https://typescript-eslint.io/users/configs).
+- all the [shared configruations from `typescript-eslint`](https://typescript-eslint.io/users/configs), available as named exports (in camelCase, e.g. `recommendedTypeChecked`).
+- a Vue-specific config factory: `configureVueProject({ supportedScriptLangs, rootDir })`.
+More info below.

 ### Minimal Setup